Zarbuz/UnityGaussianSplatting/readme.md

-# WebGPU Support & Advanced Performance Optimizations
+# Unity Gaussian Splatting Package - WebGPU & Advanced Optimizations

-This fork adds WebGPU support and advanced performance optimizations for Unity Gaussian Splatting:
+**Professional Unity package** for 3D Gaussian Splatting with WebGPU support and advanced performance optimizations.

+This package-only repository focuses purely on the Unity package without example projects, making it lightweight for professional use.

 ## New Features